-I just love this lens and often use it over the 12mm when I do not need something as wide, I also use it in my street and travel photography.
+I just love this lens and often use it over the 12mm when I do not need something as wide, I also use it for street and travel photography.
 It has a full frame equivalence of 34mm, and it is a focal length that I tend to use a lot.
 It also shares the same manual focus clutch ring as the 12mm F2.0.

 Olympus 25mm F1.8

 I just love this lens for it’s small size and weight, I have also used it in street photography when I need a bit more reach than the 17mm.
-It has a full frame equivalence of 50mm, and is a good inexpensive lens.
+It has a full frame equivalence of 50mm and is a good inexpensive lens.

 Olympus 60mm F2.8 Macro

 This macro lens has a full frame equivalence of a 120mm, it is very fast to focus, unusual for a macro lens, it’s build quality is very high and it’s also fairly small and compact.
-I also purchased the LH-49 sliding lens hood, that are very expensive, much like many of the Olympus lens hoods.
+I also purchased the LH-49 sliding lens hood, that is very expensive, much like many of the Olympus lens hoods.

 Olympus 75-300mm F4.8-6.7 II